Laws about the public’s right to know

 - Public records can be electronic (i.e. emails) or hard copy documents.

-- The VLCT has a page listing 24 exemptions to the law.
+- The VLCT has an FAQ with information regarding a town’s responsibilities under the law.
 Among them are records that are designated confidential by law and records that would cause harm to a person if released.

 - Members of the public have the right to inspect and copy records that are not exempt.
 Public agencies have the right to charge for the costs of producing the records.